broadinstitute/wfl/docs/md/modules-sg.md

 }
 ```

+The BAM record includes the useful outputs
+of the workflow,
+and adds enough metadata to support later
+location and aggregation of project results.

+WFL uses three sources
-The content of the Clio BAM record
+for the content of the Clio BAM record.
-has three sources:

 - the workload inputs specified to WFL
 - the workflow outputs produced by Cromwell